skepticalblver/vgs/README.md

 ### Model Overview
-`vgs` is the official name for the original Volatile Growth Simulator branch and is package for generating mass abundance predictions of major volatile species during the formmation and accretion of Earth-sized terrestrial planets.
-The model is resolved across three different profiles ("boxes") and in time.
-The goal of this tooklit is to provide an understanding of gas-phase species behavior for a given N-body dynamical simulation; namely, the first-order modeling of the volatile content evolution in the atmospheres, interiors, and cores of solar system planets and exoplanets.
-Version 1 of this package was first built and used in Chen, Howard, and Seth A. Jacobson.
-EPSL.
-594 (2022): 117741.

-To acheive the goal of balancing between simplicity and realism, the calculations for the volatile delivery, exchange, and loss are idealized in by assuming that:
+`vgs` is the official repository for the original Volatile Growth Simulator, a modeling framework for simulating the delivery, partitioning, and loss of major volatile species (e.g., H₂O, CO₂, N₂) during the formation of terrestrial planets.
+This package is designed to generate mass abundance predictions for key volatiles across time, using N-body-derived accretion histories as input.
+VGS tracks these volatile species through three interconnected planetary reservoirs—atmosphere, mantle, and core—while accounting for both delivery (e.g., from chondritic impactors) and depletion mechanisms (e.g., impact erosion, ingassing/degassing, and hydrodynamic escape).

+Version 1 of this toolkit was first implemented in Chen & Jacobson (2022, EPSL), and a modified version was recently employed in Chen et al. (2025, ApJL) to assess the volatile evolution of TRAPPIST-1 analog systems.

+### Key Features

+1. Time-resolved modeling of volatile transport throughout planetary accretion, including both stochastic impact events and secular processes.

+2. Three-box architecture representing the atmosphere, mantle, and core, enabling explicit tracking of volatile exchange and retention across reservoirs.

+3. Incorporates physics for:

+  a.
+Giant impact–induced atmospheric loss (Schlichting et al. 2015 formalism)

+  b.
+Energy-limited hydrodynamic escape

+  c.
+Henry’s law partitioning between atmosphere and magma ocean

+  d.
+Carbon sequestration during core formation (based on Deguen et al. 2011)

+4. Compatible with Mercury6-based N-body simulations (Jacobson & Morbidelli 2014), including aorig.dat, planet_growth.out, and other collision tracking files.

+5. Prescribes volatile input compositions based on cosmochemically informed chondritic gradients (e.g., E-type, S-type, C-type).

+###Scientific Applications

+VGS was designed to support a wide range of science goals related to early planetary evolution and habitability:

+  1. Estimating volatile budgets of Earth-sized planets during and after the accretion phase.

+  2. Simulating TRAPPIST-1 analog systems, including the influence of stellar luminosity evolution and disk composition on volatile outcomes.

+  3. Exploring volatile formation pathways in compact M-dwarf systems.

+  4. Producing initial conditions for atmosphere and climate models of rocky exoplanets.

+As demonstrated in Chen et al. (2025), VGS has been used to reproduce a broad spectrum of volatile outcomes, from dry, airless worlds to ocean-rich planets, based on a suite of more than 600 N-body simulations.

+### Assumptions & Limitations

+To balance realism and tractability, the model adopts several idealizations:

-1. Only three major volatile species are included in the mantle and atmosphere reservoirs; only carbon is included in the core.
+  1. Only three volatiles (H₂O, CO₂, N₂) are tracked in the atmosphere and mantle; only carbon is tracked in the core.

-3. The magma ocean depth is constant and persists across the entire duration of the accretion phase.
-Changes in MO depth and solidification time are not included.
+  2. The magma ocean is assumed to be globally molten and constant in depth for the duration of accretion.

+  3. Steam condensation and ocean formation are not explicitly modeled.

-3. The parent bodies are rapidly oxidized and the redox conditions are fixed throughout time.
+  4. Redox state and oxidation efficiency of impactors are held fixed throughout time.

-4. Steam condensation is not included and no oceans are assumed to be present during impact events.

-The main programs are named "run_.py".
-Differing only in the nature of the input and output files, these programs contains the same physical proceses and mechanisms as described the main paper.
-They read in N-body integrator outputs from Jacoboson & Morbidelli (2014) including aorig.dat (initial semi-major axis of the planetesimals and embryos), ABsizes.dat (planetesimal size distribution), MODEL_OUT_emb6.csv, MODEL_OUT_emb8.csv.
-It also calls other subprograms such as SF.py and henry.py that prescribes the volatile fraction for different chondritic materials and Henry's solubility coefficients for different gases.
-The main- and sub-programs were written with flexbility in mind and it is relatively straightforward for users to introduce new mechanismms, formalisms, and equations into the main program.
-This can be done simply by replacing the existng expressions with the appropriate sections of the main program.

-Deciding which script to use will depend on the intent of the science goal.
-For instance, if the goal is to obtain a reasonable esimate of the an N2-CO2-H2O-rich atmosphere right after the accretion phase, then one could use "run_nbody.py" to generate a suite of different total atmospheric pressure and N2-CO2-H2O partial pressures.
-The only modification needed from the original code is providing a new planetgrowth.out data for the specific system of interest.
+  5. Surface temperature is approximated as isothermal for volatile solubility calculations.

 ### Crediting This Work
 Please reference this work by citing Chen & Jacobson (2022) (https://doi.org/10.1016/j.epsl.2022.117741) and stating the version used (`vgs.version`).

+### Choosing a script

+The core programs are named run_*.py, each tailored to a different input/output workflow.
+The most commonly used is run_nbody.py, which reads N-body outputs and generates time-resolved predictions for surface and interior volatile content.
+To apply this to a new planetary system (e.g., Kepler-186 or a synthetic compact analog), users need only provide a modified planet_growth.out file derived from their own N-body integration.

 ### Getting Started